Kntnt/kntnt-popup/README.md

 4. Activate the plugin.

 ## Usage
 The plugin provides a shortcode `[popup]...[/popup]` where the content between the opening and closing tags will be displayed in the popup.
+This content is processed normally, meaning you can include text, images, HTML, and even other shortcodes inside the popup.

 ### Basic Usage:
 ```